 They offer a range of cognitive benefits, including faster reaction time, increased alertness, improved memory, and decreased mental fatigue.
-Some nootropics are also adaptogenic, meaning they help your body manage stress.

-Natural Nootropics VS. Synthetic Nootropics
+Natural Nootropics Vs. Synthetic Nootropics

 On the other hand, synthetic nootropics also called "smart drugs," such as Piracetam, Modafinil, Ritalin, and other compounds, have become widely used over the last decades.

 Caffeine is one of the most widely used compounds in the world that has a nootropic effect.
-Because of its well-known ability to stimulate the brain, it's often used to increase energy, usually in the form of that morning cup of coffee.
+Because of its well-known ability to stimulate the brain, it's often used to increase energy, usually in the form of a morning cup of coffee.